 This is Alex Loveless who had a couple of free hours on Thursday.
 He came in and helped remove some of the ceilings on the first floor.
 Watch out for more news about Alex as he takes up the 50km Thames Path Challenge in support of The Swan.

 Alan and Geraldine contacted me on Monday to express an interest in volunteering.
 Alan is a time served local builder and is going to offer some of his time along with Geraldine who will act as his assistant.

 One of the main areas is the exposed brickwork in the bar - he will help to prepare this and then undertake all the pointing.
 We are at a crucial stage now with the bar and this work is invaluable.

 Want to keep up-to-date with what is going on with Supporting Our Swan?
 It couldn't be simpler!
 You can join our emailing list and receive regular updates from us.

-Subscribe to our mailing list here, it's really simple:
+Subscribe to our mailing list by filling in all the fields below, it's really simple:

 Having any issues receiving our emails?
 Please have a look at the FAQs.